-The full extent of Airstream's warranty is set forth in the "Airstream Limited Warranty" and this "Explanation of Airstream Warranty."
-Airstream will not be responsible for additional representations or implied warranties made by any of its dealers to the extent those representations are not a part of or are contrary to the terms and conditions of the Airstream Warranty and Explanation of Warranty.
+The full extent of Airstream's warranty is set forth in the "Airstream's Limited Warranty" and this "Explanation of Airstream Warranty."
+Airstream will not be responsible for additional representations or implied warranties made by any of its dealers to the extent those representations are not a part of, or are contrary to, the terms and conditions of the Airstream Warranty and Explanation of Warranty.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-If you believe your trailer needs repairs under the terms of the Airstream warranty, you should contact the Service Manager at any Airstream factory or Certified Dealer Service center.
+If you believe your trailer needs repairs under the terms of the Airstream warranty, you should contact the Service Manager at any Airstream factory.
+Airstream Certified Dealer Service center or participating Argosy Certified Dealer Service center.
 The trailer or defective part must be returned to a factory or authorized service center at the owner's expense.